The Policy Paper – Sixteen Pillars: Evolving the Good Friday Agreement

 Policy Function

-To embed dignity, identity, and legal equality within the constitutional framework, ensuring that rights protections operate through law, independent oversight, and enforceable safeguards rather than political discretion.
+To embed dignity, identity, and legal equality within the constitutional framework, so that rights protections operate through law, independent oversight, and enforceable safeguards rather than political discretion.

 Implementation Mechanisms